release-argus/Argus/README.md

 #### Go changes

-To see the changes you've made by modifying any of the `.go` files, you must recompile Argus.
-You could recompile the whole app with a `make build`, but this will also recompile the React components.
-To save time (and CPU power), you can use the existing React static and recompile just the Go part by running `make go-build`.
-(Running this in the root dir will produce the `argus` binary)
+To see the changes you've made by modifying any of the `.go` files, you must compile Argus.
+Run `make build` the first time to ensure the web components are available locally.
+Amy future builds that don't need the web-ui to be rebuilt can be done with `make go-build` (faster than `make build`).
+(Running either of these in the root dir will produce an `argus` binary)

 #### React changes